-Phishing is a type of security attack that attempts to trick or coerce targets into divulging sensitive/valuable information.
+Phishing is a social engineering security attack that attempts to trick targets into divulging sensitive/valuable information.
 Sometimes referred to as a “phishing scam,” attackers target users’ login credentials, financial information (such as credit cards or bank accounts), company data, and anything that could potentially be of value.
-And while some phishing attacks are fairly easy to spot, others can be more difficult to identify.

 At its most basic definition, the term phishing attack often refers to a broad attack aimed at a large number of users (or “targets”).
 This can be thought of as a “quantity over quality” approach, requiring minimal preparation by the attacker, with the expectation that at least a few of the targets will fall victim to it (making the minimal up-front effort attractive even though the expected gain for the attacker isn’t usually all that big).

-Phishing attacks typically engage the user with a message intended to solicit a specific response (usually a mouse click) via an emotion or desire, such as:
+Phishing attacks typically engage the user with a message intended to solicit a specific response (usually a mouse click) via an emotion or desire, such as the following examples:

 Attackers have innovated on phishing attacks over the years, coming up with variations that require more up-front effort by the attacker but result in either a higher rate of victims or a higher value “payout” per victim (or both!).